MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-security-overview-odaa.md

 - Segment infrastructure access from data services access, especially when different teams access multiple databases on the same infrastructure for various reasons.

-- Secure the data plane and virtual network access by using NSG rules to limit the source IP address range.
-To prevent unauthorized access to and from the internet, only open the necessary ports that are required for secure communication.
-NSG rules can be configured on OCI.
+- Use NSG rules to limit the source IP address range, which secures the data plane and virtual network access.
+To prevent unauthorized access to and from the internet, only open the necessary ports that you require for secure communication.
+You can configure NSG rules on OCI.

 - Configure network address translation (NAT) if you require internet access.
 Always require encryption for data in transit.

 - If you use your own encryption keys, establish a rigorous key rotation process to uphold security and compliance standards.

-- If you use third-party or Oracle agents on Oracle Database@Azure, ensure that these agents are installed in locations that won't be affected by database or grid infrastructure patches.
+- If you use non-Microsoft or Oracle agents on Oracle Database@Azure, install these agents in locations that database or grid infrastructure patches don't affect.

 ## Next steps